 Add Cloud Backup BYOL licenses to your account

-After you purchase a Cloud Backup license for your NetApp account, you need to add the license to Cloud Manager to use the Cloud Backup service.
+After you purchase a Cloud Backup license for your NetApp account, you need to add the license to Cloud Manager.

 Click All Services > Digital Wallet > Data Services Licenses.